 This paper has sought to contribute to scholarship on socio-ethno differences in British society.
 Most existing analyses on primary and secondary effects have confined their efforts to a three-way parental class effects on GCSE scores and transition to A-Level studies.
 Using the Longitudinal Study of Young Persons in England (LSYPE1, also known as Next Steps, NS), the present study has used a more elaborated seven-class NSSEC schema, and addressed class, ethnicity and gender effects simultaneously whilst controlling for parental education, family structure, economic situation (in terms of FSM eligibility) and contextual (school) level ethnic diversity and deprivation.
-We analysed the socio-ethno differences not only in the primary and the secondary effects during compulsory schooling, but in transition to university and to elite Russell Group universities too; and, furthermore, we linked the educational trajectory to labour market position and income profiles at age 25.
-Previous analyses in this area tend to focus on one or another specific aspect (Strand, 2007; Anders, 2012, 2017; Croll and Attwood, 2013; Ilie, Sutherland and Vignoles, 2017; Siddiqui, Bolivia and Gorard, 2019; and thos by Goldthorpe and his colleagues as noted above), but the present study has sought to provide a more systematic and comprehensive perspective.
+We analysed the socio-ethno differences not only in the primary and secondary effects during compulsory schooling, but in transition to university and to elite Russell Group universities too; and, furthermore, we linked the educational trajectory to labour market position and income profiles at age 25.
+Previous analyses in this area tend to focus on one or another specific aspect (Strand, 2007; Anders, 2012, 2017; Croll and Attwood, 2013; Ilie, Sutherland and Vignoles, 2017; Siddiqui, Bolivia and Gorard, 2019; and those by Goldthorpe and his colleagues as noted above), but the present study has sought to provide a more systematic and comprehensive perspective.

 The main findings can be summarized as follows.
-Firstly, there are pronounced parental class effects in all aspects under investigation: ranging from GCSE scores, transition rates to A-Level, university and elite (Russell Group) university studies, obtaining degrees, avoidance of unemployment to weekly take-home income.
-As ethnic minority groups tend to come from disadvantaged families in terms of parental class, education and incomes, they tend to perform less well in school but are more likely to opt for A-Level and higher education studies, providing further evidence to the validity of the thesis of ‘reinvigorated aspirations’ (Li, 2018a).
+Firstly, there are pronounced parental class effects in all aspects under investigation: ranging from GCSE scores, transition rates to A-Level, university and elite (Russell Group) university studies, obtaining degrees, avoidance of worklessness to gross weekly earnings and continuous weekly take-home income.
+As ethnic minority groups come from disadvantaged families in terms of parental class, education and incomes, they tend to perform less well in school but are more likely to opt for A-Level and higher education studies, providing further evidence to the validity of the thesis of ‘reinvigorated aspirations’ (Li, 2018a).
 Their attendance at elite universities is, on the whole, still lower than that of the white students, echoing previous findings by Boliver (2013).

 The mainstream sociological analyses on primary and secondary effects have focused on parental class differences in academic performance at GCSE, and in transition rates to A-Level studies conditional on prior attainment.
 With respect to the secondary effects, the rational action theory expects the parental class effects to manifest themselves at lower levels of achievement or, more specifically, at the intermediate level.
 Most research in this respect has adopted a three-way class and ignored ethnicity and other factors.
 The present analysis has adopted a framework with a more elaborate class schema, with more explanatory variables and a greater coverage of analytical scope.
 Our analysis is not limited to testing the validity of the rational action theory concerning primary and secondary effects although we did find some support for the theory.
 Our findings in this regard are both substantively grounded and culturally fine-tuned.

 The determination, ambition and aspiration of the young people from ethnic minority heritages were clearly shown in the choices they made with respect to transition to higher education.
-With the exception of Black Caribbeans, all other ethnic minority groups were more likely to attend university and to hold a degree at age 25 that whites.
+All members of ethnic minority groups were more likely to attend university and to hold a degree at age 25 that whites.
+Only Black Caribbeans were significantly less likely to attend elite Russell Groups universities.